 4150 Clement St

 Eric Widera is a clinician-educator in the Division of Geriatrics.
 His main goal is to improve the care provided to elderly patients with severe chronic and/or terminal conditions through program development and educational innovations.
 Eric accomplishes this through various leadership roles, including Director of the Hospice & Palliative Care Service at the San Francisco VA Medical Center and Program Director for the Geriatrics Fellowship at UCSF.
 He is also on the Board of Directors for the American Academy of Hospice and Palliative Medicine (AAHPM).
 Eric received his medical school training at UCSF and his internal medicine training at Mount Sinai Hospital.
 He returned to UCSF to complete a fellowship in Geriatric Medicine.
 He joined the faculty at UCSF in August of 2006.
 Since then, Eric has been the recipient of numerous grants and awards including a Geriatric Academic Career Award (GACA), the Hastings Center Cunniff-Dixon Physician Award, AAHPM Hospice and Palliative Medicine Leaders Under 40 award, and the AAHPM PDIA Palliative Medicine National Leadership Award.
-He is also a co-founder of GeriPal, a Geriatrics and Palliative Care Blog, as well as ePrognosis, an online set of prognostic calculators for the elderly.
+He is also a co-founder of GeriPal, a Geriatrics and Palliative Care blog and podcast, as well as ePrognosis, an online set of prognostic calculators for the elderly.